-This article was first published on December 17, 2016 and is being republished on November 8, 2017 to mark one year since demonetisation.
+This article was first published on December 17, 2016 and is being republished on November 8, 2018 to mark two years since demonetisation.

 Major historic events, after a while, are represented only by their photographic representations.
 The details are forgotten, it is the images, and often just one image, that encapsulates the entire story and human drama that may have played out over months and years.